pntats/bs-test/test3/README.md

 Solution: A high available, fault tolerant and scalable cloud based solution for an e-commerce site.

 Notations: AWS cloud resource notations are used.
-Cloud is prefereable as easy resource management, quick start, reliability, less troubleshooting.
+Cloud is prefereable for easy resource management, quick start, reliability and less troubleshooting.

 Architecture description: (please lookinto the visual diagram as well for better understanding)